brunobenchimol/php-http-vars-cicd/README.md

 # Issues

 1. ArgoCD has a hard time to start pipeline on first sync.
 Hooks runs on every sync.
 Because of that first pipeline run must be done manually.
+2. OpenShift always change image tag when using triggers and causes ArgoCD to go Out of Sync.
+`Fix`: "Ask" Tekton CI to "restart deployment" to pick new image.

 # TODO